cle-railsbridge/cle-railsbridge.github.io/volunteer.md

 permalink: /volunteer/
 ---

+<a href="http://bridgetroll.org/events/105" class="btn btn-success">Sign up to be a Volunteer here!</a>

 We are looking for experienced Rails developers of all genders to volunteer at the September Cleveland RailsBridge workshop.
 You can use the same [RSVP Form](http://bridgetroll.org/events/105) as students.
 When you RSVP, please indicate whether you are volunteering for the workshop, the Install Fest,or both!

 This workshop will be in Cleveland, Ohio.